 top of page

 If you have concerns about wearing glasses or contact lenses to have clear vision this article is just for you.
-Laser correction is one viable way to cut your daily dependence on glasses or contacts.
+Laser correction surgery is a practical way to cut your daily dependence on glasses or contacts.

-You might be considering laser vision correction at this moment.
+Are you considering laser vision correction?
 The ultimate decision of whether to undergo such a procedure depends on YOU.
 This Ophthalmology24 publication is not meant to assist you in making a decision.
 The goal is to provide you with all the information about laser eye surgery in one place.

-Laser corrections have been performed for many years using excimer lasers.
-Nowadays, in some of the techniques, in addition to the excimer laser, eye doctors use another type of laser - a femtosecond one.
+Laser correction surgery has been performed for many years using excimer lasers.
+Nowadays, in some of the techniques, in addition to the excimer laser, eye doctors also use a femtosecond laser.
+We will tell you about the difference later in the article.

-Before heading for laser surgery, discuss with the refractive surgeon the choice of the correction method.
-That's not only important from a medical point of view but also from a lifestyle perspective.
+Before heading for laser surgery, discuss your preferred choice of laser correction surgery with the refractive surgeon.
+That's not only imperative from a medical point of view but also from a lifestyle perspective.

 How Does Vision Work?